Market close: Prices slip as oil rises

 Sullivan said most analysts were still viewing Fisher and Paykel at a higher value, with an average share price of $32 but they may well be reviewing their reports after the latest guidance.

 The market is anxiously waiting for details of Air New Zealand's billion-dollar capital raise, expected over the next few weeks.
-It would be the second largest capital raise in New Zealand's history after Auckland International Airport secured $1.2b at $4.66 a share in April 2020.
+It would be the second largest capital raise in New Zealand's history after Auckland International Airport secured $1.2 billion at $4.66 a share in April 2020.

 Air New Zealand, down 3c or 2.12 per cent to $1.385, will be raising up to 75 per cent of its present market capitalisation of $1.56b.
 The national airline is mainly backed by the Government (with a 52 per cent holding), passive investment funds and retail investors.

-Its share price will have to be heavily discounted to attract institutional investors into the capital raise, and the offer price could be a low as 50-60c a share.
+Its share price will have to be heavily discounted to attract institutional investors into the capital raise, and the offer price could be as low as 50-60c a share.

 EBOS Group, down 31c to $38.69, told the market the Australian Competition and Consumer Commission has approved the $1.26 billion purchase of medical devices distributor LifeHealthcare.